clarissaaaa/JavaFX-MovieReview/README.md

 <img src="/images/movieReview.PNG" width = "650">

 ### Instruction to run:
+1. Create a database in you localhost
-1. Copy the SQL script to your localhost database
+1. Copy the SQL script in *SQL File* folder to your database
 2. Populate the entities with your own values
 3. Open the DatabaseConnection.java and change the database name, user, and password